 8.2.
 Pivotal Materials Exclusion.
 “Pivotal Materials” means any materials developed by Pivotal: (a) prior to the Effective Date; (b) other than in performance of this SOW; (c) that are generally applicable to Pivotal’s products and services and are not unique to the business of Customer or the SOW; or (d) that are improvements to Pivotal software or Pivotal’s internal processes, provided that such improvements or use thereof do not infringe on Customer’s proprietary rights.
 Pivotal Materials may be included in, or necessary for Customer to use the Work Product but are excluded from Customer's ownership rights set forth in Section 8.1.
 Pivotal hereby grants to Customer a worldwide, perpetual, royalty-free license to use Pivotal Materials solely as necessary for use as part of the Work Product.
 No other grants of licenses or rights to Customer will be implied from the provisions stated in this SOW.
 Customer shall not obliterate or remove and will reproduce Pivotal’s intellectual property notices contained in the Pivotal Materials.
 Customer shall not reverse engineer, decompile, or otherwise attempt to derive source code from any portions of the Work Product.
 Pivotal is not being engaged to perform any investigation of third party intellectual property rights including any searches of patents, copyrights, or trademarks related to the Work Product.

 8.3.
-Open Source Materials Exclusion.
 Open source software is software provided under a license approved by the Open Source Initiative or similar open source or freeware license (“OSS”).
-Unless otherwise agreed in writing in an SOW (or subsequently agreed to in writing by the parties), OSS components governed by Artistic License (all versions), Apache License (all versions), Boost Software License, BSD, Common Development and Distribution License (CDDL), Common Public License (CPL) or IBM, Eclipse Public License (EPL), FLTK License PSA, LGPL 2.1, MIT, Mozilla (MPL) (all versions), Open LDAP License, OpenSSL, PHP License, Public Domain, Python Software Foundation License, Ruby, and zlib/libpng License, may be included in, or necessary for Customer to use the Work Product but are excluded from Customer's ownership rights.
+Unless otherwise specified in writing, OSS components governed by Academic Free License (all versions), Apache License (all versions), Artistic License (all versions), Boost Software License, Bouncy Castle License, BSD License (all versions), Common Development and Distribution License (CDDL) (all versions), Creative Commons Attribution 4.0 International (CC by 4.0), Eclipse Public License (EPL), ISC License (ISC), JSON License, Lesser General Public License 2.1 (LGPL) 2.1, MIT License, Mozilla Public License (MPL) (all versions), Open LDAP License, OpenSSL, PHP License, Public Domain, Python Software Foundation License, Ruby License, Unlicense, WTFPL Public License, and zlib/libpng License, may be included in, or necessary for Customer to use the Work Product but are excluded from Customer's ownership rights.
 Pivotal may (a) obtain such OSS on Customer's behalf, (b) incorporate it into the Work Product, and (c) submit back to open source libraries any improvements made to the OSS during the course of performing the Services, to the extent such submissions do not violate the confidentiality obligations set forth herein.

 8.4.
 Third Party Materials Exclusion.
 Materials (including tools that are used to deliver the Services) that are not owned or created by Pivotal (other than Open Source Software) (“Third Party Materials”) may be included in, or necessary for Customer to use the Work Product, but are excluded from Customer's ownership rights.
 Customer will be solely responsible for obtaining necessary licenses to the Third Party Materials and liable for their use.